AWS EKS

 This architecture also requires the following to run Posit Workbench:

-- An Application Load Balancer (ALB) to balance requests across the multiple Workbench pods, spread across multiple Availability Zones
+- An Application Load Balancer (ALB) with sticky sessions enabled to balance requests across the multiple Workbench pods, spread across multiple Availability Zones

 - An FSx for OpenZFS volume to store both Workbench configuration and user home directories